• Heritage Christian Jan 2024

 • Don’t bring alcohol – most places don’t allow it anyways.

-• If a waiver is required, Do download and sign it in advance.
+• If a waiver is required, do download and sign it in advance.
 This will save you time!

 • Do read all the rules and regulations of whatever place you choose.
 They are all different.